< Expand the Menu to access our Tree Identification Pages

-This beautiful tree has a slender, upright shape even when planted in full sunlight and reaches a height of up to 25 m (Picture 1).
-Bark is white to grey in colour, with longitudinal fissures appearing on older specimens, hard and rough in texture (2).
-Very impressive and unusual flowers held in umbels can cover the whole tree in midsummer (3).
-Fruit is a follicle up to 8 cm long containing numerous papery winged seeds (4).
-Simple leaves on adult trees are; very varied in shape from deeply lobed to obovate, up to 30 cm in length with undulated margins, firm and stiff, hairless and shiny on both surfaces (5).
+This handsome tree has a slender, upright shape even when planted in full sunlight and reaches a height of up to 25m (Picture 1).
+Bark is white to grey in colour, hard and rough in texture with longitudinal fissures appearing on older specimens (2).
+Very impressive and unusual flowers are arranged in umbels and can cover the whole tree in midsummer (3).
+The fruit (a follicle) is up to 8cm long and after splitting on side only releases numerous papery winged seeds (4).
+Simple leaves of mature trees are; up to 30cm long with undulated margins, very varied in shape from deeply lobed to obovate (reverse egg-shaped), hairless, glossy on both surface, firm and stiff in consistency (5).
 Distribution: from the mid north coast of NSW to central Qld.

 Five-leaved Bonewood Bosistoa floydii Other names: Five-leaved Bosistoa

-The Five-leaved Bonewood or Five-leaved Bosistoa Bosistoa floydii is an attractive and rare small tree growing to a height of up to 10m with a small distribution range and occurs as an under storey tree species in subtropical rainforests (Picture 1).
-The dark green glossy foliage and multi stemmed trunks are characteristic features (2).
+The Five-leaved Bonewood or Five-leaved Bosistoa is an attractive and rare small tree growing to a height of up to 10m.
+It has a small distribution range and occurs as an understorey tree species within subtropical rainforests (Picture 1).
+The dark green glossy foliage and multi-stemmed trunks are characteristic features (2).
 Bark is finely fissured and a grey brown in colour (3).
 Compound leaves with an opposite arrangement consist of 5 leaflets, rarely 3 or 7 (Picture 4).
-Leaflets are; up to 16 cm long with entire margins, elliptic to oblong in shape, hairless, dark green and glossy on top, mid-green below with a firm and rather stiff texture.
+Leaflets are; up to 16cm long with entire margins, elliptic or oblong in shape, hairless, dark green and glossy on top, mid-green below with a firm and rather stiff texture.
 Apex is acute, base shape is rounded and often asymmetric.
 Reticulate venation is prominent especially on lower leaflet surfaces with mid vein and laterals being strongly raised (5).
 Distribution: Nambucca, Bellinger and Orara Valleys, mid-north coast of NSW.

 Flame Tree Brachychiton acerifolius Other names: Illawarra Flame Tree

 This well known native tree species attains a height of up to 35m and is often planted as an ornamental specimen or street tree.
 It is deciduous (or semi-deciduous when mature) for a short time in spring while flowering in bright red colours (Picture 1).
 Bark is green and fairly smooth on younger trees, but changes to a dark grey with vertical fissures on the base of older trees (2).
-Large number of vivid red flowers are borne on panicles, with the pedicels (flower stalks) and the rachis are also being a bright red in colour (3).
+Large numbers of vivid red flowers are borne on panicles, with the pedicels (flower stalks) and the rachis are also being a bright red in colour (3).
 The fruit is a very hard (nearly woody) follicle splitting on one side only.
-It can measure up to 20 cm in length and will turn black when fully mature.
-Groups of up to five follicles can hang off a central stalk.
-Tightly packed rows of black seeds are enclosed in a thin, yellow papery layer which is hairy and may cause irritation to the skin (Picture 4 and inset).
-Simple leaves with an alternate arrangement are; up to 25 cm long with deeply lobed to entire margins (then oblong to ovate in shape), hairless, mid-green and glossy on top, paler beneath, thick with a firm texture.
+It can measure up to 20cm in length and will turn black when fully mature.
+Groups of up to five follicles are suspended from a primary stalk.
+Tightly packed rows of black seeds are covered by a thin, yellow papery layer, which is hairy and may cause irritation to the skin (Picture 4 and inset).
+Simple leaves with an alternate arrangement are; up to 25cm long with deeply lobed or entire margins (then oblong to ovate in shape), hairless, mid-green and glossy on top, paler beneath, thick and firm in texture.
 Leaf apex is acute, base shape is truncate.
-A prominent petiole can reach up to 20 cm in length.
+The prominent petiole (leaf stalk) can reach up to 20cm in length.
 Palmate venation (on lobed leaves) is clearly visible (5).
 Distribution: In different types of rainforests from NSW south coast to Qld.
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.

 Flax-leaved Paperbark Melaleuca linariifolia Other names: Flaxleaf Paperbark, Budjur

-The natural habitat of this native shrub or small tree are sclerophyll forests and margins of rainforests preferring moist locations, it can reach a height of up to 10m (Picture 1).
-The outer bark is a dark grey and very papery shedding in large patches to expose an orange and light grey coloured under layer (2).
-Numerous individual white flowers are held on spikes up to 4.5 cm long and bloom in spring (3).
-The hard and woody fruit is small at 3 to 4 mm in diameter featuring a broad and level disk and enclosed valves (4).
-Simple leaves are; varied in arrangement (sometimes opposite other times alternate), up to 6 cm in length with entire margins, narrow elliptic, narrow oblanceolate or linear in shape, hairless, smooth with a firm to stiff texture and scented when crushed.
-Leaf apex is acute to acuminate, base shape is attenuate.
+The natural habitat of this native shrub or small tree are sclerophyll forests and margins of rainforests.
+It prefers moist locations and can reach a height of up to 10m (Picture 1).
+The outer bark is dark grey and very papery, shedding in large patches to expose an orange and light grey coloured new layer (2).
+Numerous individual white flowers are held on spikes up to 4.5cm long and bloom over spring (3).
+The hard woody fruit measures only 3 to 4mm in diameter and features a broad level disc and enclosed valves (4).
+Simple leaves are; up to 6cm long with entire margins, varied in arrangement (sometimes opposite other times alternate), narrow elliptic, narrow oblanceolate or linear in shape, hairless, smooth with a firm to stiff texture and scented when crushed.
+Leaf apex is acute or acuminate, base shape is attenuate.
 Mid vein is prominent and numerous straight lateral veins are faintly visible.
-Petiole is very short only up to 1 mm in length.
-(5).
+The short petiole is only 1mm long (5).
 Distribution: NSW south coast to Qld.